Bruce Lee Never Quit Wing Chun

 Explanation:

 Wing Chun epitomizes the “true way” of Kung Fu through its economy of motion and energy efficiency.
-Bruce’s evolution in JKD sought to strip away anything extraneous, aligning perfectly with Wing Chun’s ethos of “less is more.”
-This demonstrates that Bruce didn’t abandon Wing Chun but sought to apply its core principles even more broadly.
+Bruce’s evolution in JKD sought to strip away anything extraneous, just as he learned in Wing Chun’s ethos of “less is more.”
+This demonstrates that Bruce didn’t abandon Wing Chun but sought to apply its core principles further.

 “Finally, a Jeet Kune Do man who says Jeet Kune Do is exclusively Jeet Kune Do is simply not with it.”